 This excerpt appeared in Magnificat in October 2012.

-Blessed John Henry Newman was born in London, 21 February 1801, and died Birmingham, 11 August 1890.
-As Vicar of St. Mary's Oxford he exerted a profound spiritual influence on the Church of England.
-Joining the Catholic Church in 1845 he founded Oratories of St. Philip Neri in Birmingham and London, was the first rector of the Catholic University in Dublin, and was made Cardinal by Pope Leo XIII in 1879.
+Blessed John Henry Newman was born on 21 February 1801, and died on 11 August 1890.
 Through his published writings and private correspondence he created a greater understanding of the Catholic Church and its teachings, helping many persons with their religious difficulties.
 At his death he was praised for his unworldliness, humility, and prayerful contact with the invisible world.
-He was declared Venerable on 22 January 1991.
-John Henry Cardinal Newman is the author of many books including, Parochial and Plain Sermons, Essay on the Development of Christian Doctrine, An Essay in Aid of a Grammar of Assent, Difficulties of Anglicans, The Idea of a University, Fifteen Sermons Preached Before the University of Oxford Between A.D.
+Blessed John Henry Cardinal Newman is the author of many books including, Parochial and Plain Sermons, Essay on the Development of Christian Doctrine, An Essay in Aid of a Grammar of Assent, Difficulties of Anglicans, The Idea of a University, Fifteen Sermons Preached Before the University of Oxford Between A.D.
 1826 and 1843, and Apologia Pro Vita Sua.Copyright © Blessed John Henry Cardinal Newman

 back to top